testcontainers/testcontainers-go/docs/modules/ollama.md

 The local Ollama binary will create a log file in the current working directory, and it will be available in the container's `Logs` method.

+!!!info
+    The local Ollama binary will use the `OLLAMA_HOST` environment variable to set the host and port to listen on.
+    If the environment variable is not set, it will use the default host `127.0.0.1` and port `11434`.

 {% include "../features/common_functional_options.md" %}

 ### Container Methods